SergenKaraoglan/sergen-karaoglan-tutorials/src/routes/articles/html-fundamentals/+page.md

 ## Build your first webpage
 If all you want to do is build a static site without styling, you already have the basics and the reference to do so.
 If you want to move straight to learning how to style or make a page interactive, you will need to learn [CSS](https://en.wikipedia.org/wiki/CSS) and [JavaScript](https://en.wikipedia.org/wiki/JavaScript) respectively which build on the concepts here, but you might be surprised by how much can be done with just HTML (tables, forms, lists and more).
 Feel free to check out the resources below if you want to find out more about HTML and try building your first static site.

-To get started, below is a template you can save as a HTML document and load in your browser of choice.
+To get started, below is a template you can save as a .html document and load in your browser of choice.

 ```HTML
 <!DOCTYPE html>